Your next steps

 Some courses have other entry requirements, like auditions, interviews, portfolios or questionnaires.
 For these courses you usually need to apply to QUT as well as to QTAC, and the closing dates may be different.
 Make sure you check your course information for application requirements and closing dates.

-If you're concerned that your OP or rank isn't high enough to get into the course you want, you should make sure that your application includes some upgrading options.
+If you're concerned that your OP or rank isn't high enough to get into the course you want, you should make sure that your application includes some other ways to get in.

-You may be able to improve your OP or rank through our special entry programs for:
+You may be able to improve your OP or selection rank through our admission pathways for:

 To get an idea of how much your course will cost, check the costs and scholarships tab in your course information.